-Credit Card Fraud
+Credit Card Fraud Defense Lawyer in Miami

 The growth of online purchases and increasing concerns about carrying cash have led to more people using credit and debit cards.
 The popularity has not only led to more merchants accepting these forms of payment, but also instances of alleged fraud involving credit, debit, and gift cards.

 An alleged offender could be sentenced to up to 10 years in prison and/or a fine of up to $250,000 if he or she:

-- knowingly and with intent to defraud produces, uses, or traffics in one or more counterfeit access devices;
+- Knowingly and with intent to defraud produces, uses, or traffics in one or more counterfeit access devices;

-- knowingly and with intent to defraud traffics in or uses one or more unauthorized access devices during any one-year period, and by such conduct obtains anything of value aggregating $1,000 or more during that period;
+- Knowingly and with intent to defraud traffics in or uses one or more unauthorized access devices during any one-year period, and by such conduct obtains anything of value aggregating $1,000 or more during that period;

-- without the authorization of the issuer of the access device, knowingly and with intent to defraud solicits a person for the purpose of offering an access device or selling information regarding or an application to obtain an access device;
+- Without the authorization of the issuer of the access device, knowingly and with intent to defraud solicits a person for the purpose of offering an access device or selling information regarding or an application to obtain an access device;

-- knowingly and with intent to defraud uses, produces, traffics in, has control or custody of, or possesses a telecommunications instrument that has been modified or altered to obtain unauthorized use of telecommunications services; or
+- Knowingly and with intent to defraud uses, produces, traffics in, has control or custody of, or possesses a telecommunications instrument that has been modified or altered to obtain unauthorized use of telecommunications services; or

 Under the same statute, an alleged offender could be sentenced to up to 15 years in prison and/or a fine of up to $250,000 if he or she:

-- knowingly, and with intent to defraud, produces, traffics in, has control or custody of, or possesses device-making equipment;
+- Knowingly, and with intent to defraud, produces, traffics in, has control or custody of, or possesses device-making equipment;

-- knowingly and with intent to defraud uses, produces, traffics in, has control or custody of, or possesses a scanning receiver; or
+- Knowingly and with intent to defraud uses, produces, traffics in, has control or custody of, or possesses a scanning receiver; or

-- knowingly uses, produces, traffics in, has control or custody of, or possesses hardware or software, knowing it has been configured to insert or modify telecommunication identifying information associated with or contained in a telecommunications instrument so that such instrument may be used to obtain telecommunications service without authorization.
+- Knowingly uses, produces, traffics in, has control or custody of, or possesses hardware or software, knowing it has been configured to insert or modify telecommunication identifying information associated with or contained in a telecommunications instrument so that such instrument may be used to obtain telecommunications service without authorization.

 It is important to note that attempts to commit any of the offenses listed above are subject to the same punishments.
 An alleged offender who is party to a conspiracy of two or more persons to commit any of the offenses listed above is subject to the same maximum fines but one-half of the maximum periods of imprisonment.